carderne/gridfinder/README.md

 **Install from GitHub**

-Downloads or clone the repository and install the required packages (preferably in a virtual environment):
+Download or clone the repository and install the required packages (preferably in a virtual environment):

 ```
 git clone https://github.com/carderne/gridfinder.git